oaStuff/connectionPool/README.md

 conn.Read(ret)
 ````
 Reading of data can also be done using the above method.
 This will block until
-the size of the slice is read or an error occurs.
+the size of the slice is read or the connection is cloased or an error occurs.